 - Dougal Gillman – Sales Support Coordinator

 The addition of Dan provides increased resource to our financial management and reporting efforts, while reducing outsourced Accountancy costs.
 Dougal’s appointment provides the bandwidth to manage inbound sales queries in addition to driving sales and route-to-market campaigns.

-In this newsletter we cover a few topics (click on the topics to expand/collapse):
+In this newsletter we cover a few topics:

 We announced this week a funding arrangement with La Jolla (pronounced ‘La Hoya’) Cove Investors providing A$2.5M.